Art serves as a connection to our shared humanity.

 I had the privilege to learn with adults from around the world during my time teaching English as a Second Language.
 They spoke Kinyarwanda, French, Somali, Hmong, Karen, Karenni, and Nepali...and I spoke none of those languages, so we had to be creative and deeply present with one another in order to communicate.
 These generous humans brought new perspectives and experiences into my life and I did my best to honor their perspectives while teaching them how to speak a new language, handle money, manage cultural expectations, and, for most of them, how to read and write for the first time.

 Regardless of all the practical things that needed to be taught, we teachers decided to take a break from the typical curriculum and teach a short unit on art.
 Of course, I knew it was going to be fun, but it was so much more.
-When a student didn’t know the word for stars as we gazed upon Van Gogh’s “Starry Night,” she named them “moon babies,” the quietest students started asking questions, and most importantly, for just a brief moment, we got to see the world through each other’s eyes.
+When a student didn’t know the word for stars as we gazed upon Van Gogh’s “Starry Night,” she named them “moon babies,” the quietest students started asking questions and sharing opinions, and most importantly, for just a brief moment, we got to see the world through each other’s eyes.

 In fact, this was the first time I really got to experience how my students saw the world rather than showing them how to see the world through mine and I was forever changed.